APRIL FOOL'S DAY

 Casting the spotlight on the slasher genre

-Good Points: There are several creepy little touches that work well and add to the unsettling atmosphere.
+In addition to the house itself there are several creepy little touches that work well and add to the taut atmosphere.
 Examples include the portrait with the eyes cut out, the dolls posed in the attic and the two scenes that bookend the film involving a jack in the box.
+Though only little things these props sprinkled in as they are really enhance the creep factor.

-The ending is quite clever and not something I expected or could have seen coming.
-Assuming your watching for the first time and haven't read any spoilers then it should come as quite a shock.
-It also helps explain or justify somethings you may have felt strongly about leading up to that point.
-It is very much a double edged sword though as although it is very clever and goes someway to tying up some loose ends it is going to divide opinion and won't be to everyone's tastes.
-If anything I'm probably leaning more towards the side of not liking it as although I could appreciate the cleverness of it, it can leave you feeling a bit cheated.
-I decided to add it as a positive though just for the fact that it did prove to be a shock so anytime that can be done in a slasher film I guess it should be celebrated.
+The ending is very much a double edged sword however as although it's intelligent and goes someway to tying up some loose ends it is going to divide opinion and won't be to everyone's taste.
+I can see why it may leave people feeling a bit cheated.
+That said I decided to add it as a positive just for the fact that it did prove to be a shock so anytime that can be done in a slasher film I guess it should be celebrated.
 I think I mentioned a similar twist as a negative in a review I did for another more modern slasher but I'll justify that by saying they got the idea from this so as such just copied whereas this really thought outside the box at the time.

-The acting is quite good from most with the actress playing Muffy in particular doing a good job and it also has Amy Steel of Friday the 13th part 2 fame as the final girl who is also very solid.
-Both her character Kit and that of her boyfriend Rob come across as very likeable.
+*The acting is mostly pretty good from the entire cast with no one letting the side down or coming across as too annoying.
+The actress playing Muffy who had a duel role did a good job in particular as did Amy Steel of Friday the 13th 2 fame who as final girl here is very solid.
+Both her character Kit and that of her boyfriend Rob come across as likeable.
+I also enjoyed the Hal/Harvey character for a bit of comedy as well as Nikki who made for sultry eye candy.

 Bad Points: *The kills are all very poor and disappointing with everything happening off camera.
 Although this is justified by something that happens later it still takes a lot of the fun out of things and is to the films detriment in my opinion.
 They certainly didn't spend much of the budget on special effects relating to gore.